MEMBERSHIP IN PROVIDENT FUND

 Members who withdrew before August 23, 2021 are not covered by this policy and may reapply for admission anytime and may avail of loans anytime after approval of membership.

-To reapply for membership, fill out the membership application form and pay a readmission fee of P500.
+To reapply for membership, fill out the membership application form.

 I used to be a member of UP Provident Fund.
 How can I withdraw my money?

 If you retired, resigned, or separated from UP and no longer a UP employee, you may claim your Member’s Equity by submitting the required documents.
-Please view the FAQ question “What are the requirements so I can receive my money upon retirement or separation?”.
+Please refer to the following links for further information: Seperation, Retirement, Withdrawal.

 For more information, please contact UP Provident Fund and our staff will gladly assist you.